-If you’re into coloring or drawing with markers, you have what seems like zillions of different choices available for markers you could use.
+If you’re into coloring, illustration or drawing with markers, you have what seems like zillions of different choices available for markers you could use.
 Pictured above is one of many possibilities: A set of Brush-Tip markers by Leisure Arts.

 If you’ve never tried using these particular markers, perhaps you’re wondering why you might want to use them instead of others.
 What makes these markers different than all the other markers out there you could be coloring with?